typedb/typedb/docs/pages/documentation/0-get-started/setup-guide.md

 To test that the installation is working correctly, we will load a simple ontology and some data from a file and test it in the Graql shell and Grakn visualiser.
 The file we will use is *basic-genealogy.gql*, which is included in the */examples* folder of the Grakn installation zip.

-Type in the following in the terminal to load the example graph.
+Type in the following in the terminal to load the example knowledge base.
 This starts the Graql shell in non-interactive mode, loading the specified file and exiting after the load is complete.

 ```bash
 ./bin/graql.sh -f ./examples/basic-genealogy.gql